-Tim Hoekstra is a seasoned health care executive whose expanse of responsibilities have previously included C-suite level leadership over healthcare operations, compliance, quality, business development and finance.
-Mr. Hoekstra is a reputable behavioral health and integrated health leader with expertise gained through hospital operations, FQHC environments, program development, grant procurement, multi-state legislative committees involvement, and he has extensive experience in working with a wide-array of community partnership to identify and implement best practices for community safety-net systems-of-care.
+A seasoned healthcare executive with expertise in healthcare operations, compliance, quality, business development and finance.
+Mr. Hoekstra is a reputable behavioral health and integrated health leader in hospital operations, FQHC environments, program development, grant procurement, and multi-state legislation.
+He has extensive experience in working with a wide array of community partnerships to identify and implement best practices for community safety-net systems of care.

 Liz has served as COO of Lifeways for 5 months.
 In this position, Liz is tasked with overseeing the day-to-day administrative and operational functions of lifeways to ensure quality and functionality.
 Liz has worked in healthcare her entire life starting with working at the University of Utah & Oregon health and science university on grants funded research team.
 She then transitioned to family medicine residency of Idaho as their Director of Quality and Compliance.
 Liz earned her Bachelors degree in Science with an Emphasis in Psychology from The University of Utah and her Masters of Science in Organizational Performance and Workplace Learning.